makerinchina-iot/Monkey-Helper-Tools-py/README.md

 # Monkey-Helper-Tools-py
-some little tools that might help me in my development, write in python code.
+Some little tools that might help me in my development, write in python code.

+- [x] usb hid test tool

+usb hid scan,and read ,write in hex format.

+- [ ]